HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

     - Advocate for participants of the **Sport** where appropriate

-- As a martial art -
+- As a martial art:

     - Promote safe practices in training and instruction of HEMA

     - Advocate for practicioners of HEMA where appropriate

-- As a research community -
+- As a research community:

     - promote research in HEMA and help disseminate it to the community

     - Advocate for research and researchers in HEMA where appropriate

-The **Society** must not operate for the purpose of, or with the effect of—
+The **Society** must not operate for the purpose of, or with the effect of:

 - distributing, any gain, profit, surplus, dividend, or other similar financial benefit to any of its **Members** (whether in money or in kind); or